sinontaylor/panquery/README.md

 panquery (v1.0) - Query tool for firewall databases created with panmanager

-Panquery is a CLI tool for Palo Alto database files create with panmanager.
-Panquery can list objects, find implicit/explicit policy matches, print expanded rules (eg groups + members) and show unused objects.
+Panquery is a CLI tool for Palo Alto database files created with panmanager.
+Panquery can list objects, find implicit/explicit policy matches, print expanded rules (eg groups + members) and show used/unused objects.

 The following output is from the script help: